I’ve just been on a high this week after working through my personal, year-end retreat.

 Honestly, I struggle a little bit with this.
 What do I want the year to be?

 I set some realistic expectations.
-Some leaders choose a personal or business focus word for the year, which might help you.
+Some leaders choose a personal or business-focused word for the year, which might help you.

-And then I think about how I can get started with a first 12 week plan.
+And then I think about how to start with a first 12 week plan.

 What do I need to put into action for these first 12 weeks?

-And this is where my goals and my weekly schedule and the first quarter of the year collide.
+This is where my goals, my weekly schedule, and the first quarter of the year collide.

 Step 5: What daily rhythms should I adopt each week?